Minatore0712/to-do-app/README.md

 # to-do-app
-A simple App with wich you can ad To-dos to your list!
+A simple App with wich you can add To-dos to your list!